cloudtruth/Config-The-Hard-Way/kubetruth/configuringkubetruth.md

 ![](../images/templates.png)

-The `deployment` at the end of the command in step 7 indicates that we're running a Kubernetes `deployment`.
+The `deployment` at the end of the command in step 7 indicates what type of template it is.
 If it was, for example, a Kubernetes `service`, the command would say `service` at the end instead of `deployment`.

-Or just use the Nginx deployment found under the `nginx-sample` directory
+4. Configure the operator configuration.

-7. Configure the operator configuration.
-Create a new file called `ctdeploytest-values.yaml` and add the following into it.
+Create a new file called `ctdeploytest-values.yaml` in the `app-with-cloudtruth` directory and add the following into it.

 ```
 # Applying deployment resources requires additional permissions
 rbac: